 This category recognizes special districts that have utilized technology to improve internal operations – for example, efficiency and productivity improvements, cost reduction, enhanced security, improved processes, advanced sustainability, et al.

-This category recognizes a special districts leader that has led technology innovation initiatives and programs that go above and beyond to positively impact the community and / or operations.
+This category recognizes special district leaders who have led technology innovation initiatives that go above and beyond to positively impact the community and / or operations.
 The nomination should highlight vision, leadership and support of information technology.

 Public Awareness/Public Information Campaign: Brunswick Sewer District, Maine